xarantolus/jsonextract/README.md

 	// Print all JSON objects and arrays found in file.html err = jsonextract.Reader(file, func(b []byte) error {
-		fmt.Println(string(b))
+		// Here you can parse the JSON data using a normal parser, e.g. from "encoding/json"
+		// If you want to continue with the next object, return nil
+		// To stop after this object, you can return jsonextract.ErrStop

+		// But here, we just print the data fmt.Println(string(b))

 		return nil